ebi-gene-expression-group/atlas-baseline-meta-analysis/README.md

 - tmp_results: main results, with all calculations for the merged dataset.
 - lengths: where lengths per gene, exon and transcripts are produced, based on the reference GTF file provided.
 These are used to normalise to TPMs and FPKMs.

-### Jenkins job

-Jenkins job for this part of workflow is at http://gene-expression.ebi.ac.uk/jenkins/job/bulk_baseline_meta_analysis/

 # Known bug